Qualysec

 SaaS Application Penetration Testing Guide

-From the past few decades, the world of information technology is advancing with lightening fast pace.
-One of such advancements is the cloud technology.
-Cloud technology turned the traditional way of serving the consumers with a information technology product all the way around!
-With cloud technology, came the rise of SaaS based applications and software.
-SaaS in the market right now do not satisfy the consumers.
-Moreover, current SaaS based tech does not satisfy the purpose and need of consumers as well.
+Over the past few decades, the world of information technology has been advancing at a lightning-fast pace.
+One such advancement is cloud technology.
+Cloud technology turned the traditional way of serving consumers with an information technology product all the way around!
+With cloud technology came the rise of SaaS based applications and software.
+SaaS in the market right now does not satisfy consumers.
+Moreover, current SaaS based tech does not satisfy the purpose and needs of consumers as well.
 So, here we are with another blog for the day.
 Namely, SaaS application penetration testing guide!

 SaaS is an abbreviation.
 It stands for ‘Software as a Service’.
-SaaS technology is a software distribution scheme which is heavily dependent upon the cloud computing technology.
-It was initially launched by Salesforce company for their CRM (Customer Relationship Management) platform around late 90’s.
-Even though, SaaS became popular in the information technology market around the early or mid 2000’s.
+SaaS technology is a software distribution scheme that is heavily dependent upon cloud computing technology.
+It was initially launched by the Salesforce company for their CRM (Customer Relationship Management) platform around the late 90’s.
+SaaS became popular in the information technology market around the early or mid 2000’s.

 1) Understanding the policies of the cloud provider-

-Moreover, you penetration test can eat up a lot of resources, so and so, that it can affect others on the cloud.
+Moreover, your penetration test can eat up a lot of resources, so it can affect others on the cloud.
 Public clouds are multitenant.
-And therefore all resources between the tenants should be managed appropriately.
+And therefore, all resources between the tenants should be managed appropriately.
 Hence, if your pen-testing is affecting the other users on the cloud, you might receive some form of backlash.
-Therefore, you have to understand the policies of the public cloud provider thoroughly before conducting any such procedures.
+Therefore, you have to understand the policies of the public cloud provider thoroughly and align with SaaS security best practices before conducting any such procedures.

 A SaaS application penetration testing plan must include the following parameters: